Xazax-hun/csa-testbench/README.md

 same code.
 * **configure_command**: If this configuration value is set, the script will issue this command before building the project.
 It will not appear in the build log.
 The working directory will be the root of the project.
+The string `$JOBS` will be replaced with the number of jobs specified in the command line.
 * **make_command**: If this configuration value is set, the script will not try to infer the build system, but will invoke the `make` command specified in this value.
 The working directory will be the root of the project.
+The string `$JOBS` will be replaced with the number of jobs specified in the command line.
 * **binary_dir**: The binary dir can be specified for out-of-tree builds.
 It can be relative to the project root.
 Currently, this is only supported for `cmake` projects.